RehamAbbady/JetChat/README.md

 # JetChat

 Hi!
-JetChat is a messaging API, it is implemented for bunq's back-end developer assignment
+JetChat is a messaging API>.
 ## Details
 the API has two functionalities: it sends and receives messages.